pmd111/Brain-Tumor-Detection/README.md

-🧠 Brain Tumor Detection Using Hybrid Transformer-GAN-U-Net Architecture This project is an advanced AI-powered system for brain tumor detection and classification from MRI scans.
-It combines the local feature extraction power of U-Net, the global context understanding of Transformers, and data diversity via GAN-based augmentation into a single synergistic pipeline.

-🚀 Key Features:
-🔬 Classifies tumors into: Glioma, Meningioma, Pituitary, or No Tumor.

-🧠 Segments the exact tumor region using a Transformer-enhanced U-Net.

-🧪 Uses GANs to generate synthetic MRI images for robust training.

-🌐 Full-stack deployment with a Flask backend and web frontend.

-📊 Visual + textual output: Displays input image, segmented tumor, and diagnosis in text.

-🛠️ Tech Stack:
-Frontend: HTML5, CSS3, JavaScript

-Backend: Flask (Python)

-ML/DL Frameworks: PyTorch, OpenCV, NumPy, Scikit-learn

-Model Architecture: Custom U-Net + Transformer + GAN

-Deployment: Localhost (can be extended to cloud)

-⚡ Just upload an MRI scan, and the system will predict the tumor type (if any) and highlight its exact location.

-Would you also like a README.md file created with full markdown structure, images, and setup instructions?

-It seems like I can’t do more advanced data analysis right now.
-Please try again later.

-That said, here’s the full README.md content you can directly copy and paste into your GitHub repository:

-markdown
-Copy
 # 🧠 Brain Tumor Detection Using Hybrid Transformer-GAN-U-Net Architecture

 This is a deep learning-based full-stack project designed for **brain tumor classification and localization** using MRI images.
 It features a **Transformer-enhanced U-Net model** for segmentation and a **GAN for synthetic data augmentation**, ensuring robust training even on limited datasets.